Hale Park: Hale House

 Hale House was built by Thomas Archer, Groom Porter to Queen Anne, and Baroque architect, who bought the manor of Hale sometime after 1712.
 He demolished an Elizbethan mansion which had been designed by John Webb for the Penruddock family.
 The house was designed and built by Archer around 1715.
 It was remodelled around 1792 by the architect Henry Holland.
 Other alterations were made in the early and late 19th century, by the Goff family, who owned Hale Park from 1837 until the early 20th century.

 The house has two storeys and seven bay-windows at the front.
-It has cement rendered walls, a portico with pediment and Corinthian columns, and a slate roof.
+It has cement rendered walls, a portico with pediment and Ionic columns (a drawing of 1850 shows Corinthian capitals), and a slate roof.
 The service wings flank the house but are detached.
 They also are of two storeys, with cement rendered walls and slate roofs.

 It is now a Grade I listed building.
 The house is in private ownership and is not open to the public.